10 California Backpacking Trips You Need To Try In 2026

 Difficulty: Moderate to strenuous

 The Eastern Sierras are stunning in so many ways.
 From mountain peaks to alpine lakes, there’s no shortage of backpacking trips in this part of California.
-One of the items on my California bucket list is definitely to backpack through a few of the lakes in Big Pines.
+I finally got to check it off my California bucket list and we got to see 5 of the 7 Big Pine Lakes.

-It’s also possible to do a day hike to the first lake, but why not make it a multi-day trip to explore more of the backcountry.
-There are actually 7 gorgeous lakes in this region, and it would be really cool to see the Palisades Glacier as well.
+While it’s possible to do a day hike to the first and second lake, I recommend spending 2 nights here to explore more of the backcountry, including Palisades Glacier.
 The second lake famously features a view of Temple Crag, which is a pointy rock structure that makes this place look so unique.
+We base camped here on both nights and enjoyed watching sunrise and sunset against the peaks.

 What you need to know